English Faculty Specialties

 de Poitiers in France, where she studied in the Faculté de Langues et Lettres.
 Her

-M.A. comes from Portland State University, where her areas of focus were 18th and 19th century British literature and critical theory.
-Last, she returned to Portland State
+M.A. comes from Portland State University, where her areas of focus were 18th and

-during her sabbatical, resuming her work in composition theory.
+State during her sabbatical, resuming her work in composition theory.

 Dr. Marylynne Diggs